zmalone/chef-web-docs/source/controls-for-compliance/ubuntu/get-alerted-when-an-audit-run-fails/3/_index.md

 Let's write a rule that's triggered when your audit control, which verifies that web content is not owned by the `root` user, fails.

-Recall that your audit rule looks like this.
+Recall that your control looks like this.

 ```ruby
 # ~/chef-repo/cookbooks/audit/recipes/default.rb